Canon SX610 vs T4i

 It is notable that the SX610 offers wifi support, while the T4i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX610 and the T4i have been discontinued, but can regularly be found used on eBay.
+Both the SX610 and the T4i have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the SX610 was followed by the Canon SX620.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SX610 and T4i can be found, respectively, in the Canon SX610 Manual (free pdf) or the online Canon T4i Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX610 and the Canon T4i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.